ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Raising errors
 ==============

 You should return errors encountered during plugin execution by raising ``AnsibleError()`` or a similar class with a message describing the error.
-When wrapping other exceptions into error messages, you should always use the ``to_text`` Ansible function to ensure proper string compatibility across Python versions:
+When wrapping other exceptions into error messages, you should always use the ``to_native`` Ansible function to ensure proper string compatibility across Python versions:

 .. code-block:: python